 Given its centuries long history of diversity and tolerance, for many of the citizens of Bosnia & Herzegovina, and particularly for the residents of Sarajevo, the notion that there could be a circumstance where the three principal ethno-religions groups (the Catholic Croats, the Orthodox Serbs, and the Muslim Bosnians) might turn against one another was all but incomprehensible.
 Their history belied the possibility.
 Their interpersonal relationships belied the possibility.
 Their daily experience belied the possibility.
 Intolerance was alien to the everyday experiences of most of them and the violent breakdown of comity was apparently inconceivable to many.

-(Sarajevo consists of four municipalities [Centar, Novi Grad, Novo Sarajevo, and Stari Grad].
-In a 1991 census, three of the four municipalities had majority Muslim populations with only the Old City or Stari Grad being substantially Muslim at 77.66 percent.
-Overall, 50.45 percent of the inhabitants identified as Bosniaks, 25.5 percent as Serbs, 13.01 percent as Yugoslavs, 6.7 percent as Croats and 4.34 percent as other.)
+(Sarajevo consists of four municipalities {Centar, Novi Grad, Novo Sarajevo, and Stari Grad}.
+In a 1991 census, three of the four municipalities had majority Muslim populations with only the Old City or Stari Grad being substantially Muslim at a bit less than 78 percent.
+Overall, a bit more than half identified as Bosniaks, one quarter as Serbs, 13 percent as Yugoslavs, 7 percent as Croats and 4 percent as other.)

 The Serbian siege began on 25 April 1992 and the first two casualties were two young women – Suada Dilberović, a Bosniak, and Olga Sučić, a Croat.
 They were killed by snipers while crossing a bridge spanning the Miljacka River.
 At the time the bridge was called Vrbanja.
 It’s been renamed the Suada and Olga Bridge in their memory.